Family and Medical Leave Act (FMLA)

 - have worked for the State of Kansas/University for at least 1,250 hours in the 12 month period immediately preceding the first day of FMLA qualifying leave.

 Medical Events Qualifying for FMLA Coverage

-Family Illness: eligible employees may use up to 12 weeks of leave to care for an employee's family member (defined as parent, legal spouse, son or daughter under 18 or over 18 if incapable of self-care because of a mental or physical disability as defined by the American with Disabilities Act) or
+Family Illness: eligible employees may use up to 12 work weeks of leave to care for an employee's family member (defined as parent, legal spouse, child or legal dependent under 18 or over 18 if incapable of self-care because of a mental or physical disability as defined by the American with Disabilities Act) or

 Military Events Qualifying for FMLA Coverage

-Exigency Leave: eligible employees with a legal spouse, son, daughter, or parent on active duty or called to active duty status in the National Guard or Reserves or regular Armed Services in support of a contingency operation and deployed to a foreign country may use up to 12 weeks of leave to address qualifying exigencies.
-Qualifying exigencies may vary but would include attending- military events, arranging for alternative childcare, addressing financial and legal arrangements, attending counseling sessions, and attending post-deployment reintegration briefings.
+Exigency Leave: eligible employees with a legal spouse, child (biological, adopted, foster, stepchild, legal ward or a child for whom the employee stood in loco parents, and who is of any age, or parent on active duty or called to active duty status in the National Guard or Reserves or regular Armed Services in support of a contingency operation and deployed to a foreign country may use up to 12 work weeks of leave to address qualifying exigencies.
+Qualifying exigencies may vary but would include attending military events, arranging for alternative childcare, addressing financial and legal arrangements, attending counseling sessions, and attending post-deployment reintegration briefings.

 Notice of Family Medical Leave